Fredericksburg Va 16th Dec 1862

 and pour a deadly volley into their ranks, which they did effec-

 tually.
-A close combat then ensued into the streets,which
+A close combat then ensued in

 resulted in the enemy getting most terribly whipped and

-being compelled to "skedaddle" back to their river where they
+being compelled to "skedaddle" back to the

 they[sic] were placed under the protection of their batteries.
 During